zbtolon/get-support/getstarttssup.md

 # How the customer support process works
 {: #gs_supoverview}

 All {{site.data.keyword.Bluemix}} customers are provided with free technical support through communities and blogs.
-Additional types of support that are available to you, and when they are available, depend on the level of support on your account.
+Additional types of support that are available, and when they are available, depend on the level of support on the account.
 {:shortdesc}

 You can access available support options, such as the {{site.data.keyword.Bluemix_notm}} community or Stack Overflow for technical issues, from the {{site.data.keyword.Bluemix_notm}} console Support Center.
 The level of support you have selected for your account determines the options that you see in the Support Center.
 See [Using the Support Center](/docs/get-support/howtogetsupport.html#using-avatar) for more information.
 The level of support you have selected for your account also determines the severity you can assign to support tickets when you contact customer support.
 See [How are tickets assigned and weighted?](/docs/get-support/ticketweight.html#support-ticket-severity) for more information.